Jessime/Jessime.github.io/_posts/2022-07-30-hn_users_links.md

   - Data Analysis
 ---

+---

+Update: Here's the link to the HN discussion about this post: [https://news.ycombinator.com/item?id=32291993](https://news.ycombinator.com/item?id=32291993)

+---

 It's been too long since I've had a little data exploration project.
 So I decided to track down the HN users with the most karma and explore their personal sites.
 More specifically, I:

 1. Downloaded all HN users from BigQuery